Channels with Markov Synchronization Errors: Information Stability and Capacity Bounds: Preliminaries

-For a channel sequence, the \emph{mutual information capacity} is defined as where $\bfI(W_n)$ denotes the maximum mutual information between the input and the output of a channel $W_n$ over all possible input distributions.
-The \emph{coding capacity} (or operational capacity) is the (maximum) asymptotic rate of coding schemes that achieve arbitrary small error probability as $n\to\infty$.
-The \emph{capacity theorem} is a statement that the mutual information capacity is equal to the coding capacity.
+if the limit exists, where $\bfI(W_n)$ denotes the maximum mutual information between the input and the output of a channel $W_n$ over all possible input distributions.
+The \emph{coding capacity (c-capacity)} is the (maximum) asymptotic rate of coding schemes that achieve arbitrary small error probabilities as $n\to\infty$.
+The \emph{capacity theorem} is a statement that the i-capacity is equal to the c-capacity.

 There are many capacity theorems that generalize Shannon's theorem on non-trivial channel sequences.
 Dobrushin's work \cite{dobrushin59ageneral} considers the most general case, where input and output alphabets can be continuous, and the metric of the decoder output's closeness to the original signal can be arbitrary.
 It is shown that the so-called ``\emph{information stability}'' of a channel sequence is sufficient for the capacity theorem to hold.
 Later, in \cite{hu62shannon}, it was shown that information stability is also necessary for the capacity theorem.
 In \cite{dobrushin67shannons}, Dobrushin proves the capacity theorem for channels with i.i.d. synchronization errors where an output vector of finite expected length is produced for each input symbol, and all the output vectors are concatenated to form the resulting output.
-The generalization of the capacity theorem to the case of IDS channels with continuous input alphabet is studied in~\cite{stambler70memoryless}.
+The generalization of the capacity theorem to the case of IDS channels with continuous input alphabets is studied in~\cite{stambler70memoryless}.
 Capacity theorems are also proven for FSMC \cite{gallager68information}, for Gilbert-Elliott channels \cite{mushkin89capacity}, for deletion channels concatenated with FSMC \cite{li21capacity}, for IDS channels with intersymbol interference \cite{mao18models}.
+In \cite{mcbain24noisy}, the Markov-constrained coding theorem is proven for the Markov duplication channel.
+In \cite{con2025channels}, Section~1.2, there is a short yet comprehensive literature review on the existing coding theorems.